Home History Geography Polity Question Grammar

 Remark: The phrase "See Eye to Eye" is used when you view something in the same way as others do, or that you agree with someone about something.

-• Correct Option: B [ deaf ]
+• Correct Option: A [ worked very hard ]

 Remark: